ZGIS/Bicycle-model/README.md

 # Getting started

 ## Installing
-Dowload GAMA-platform (GAMA1.7RC2 version) from https://gama-platform.github.io/.
+Download GAMA-platform (GAMA1.7RC2 version) from https://gama-platform.github.io/.
 This platform requires to install Java 1.8 and minimum of 4 GB of RAM.

 After installation set up the maximum memory allocated to GAMA to at least 8 GB.
 It is possible through GAMA menu in Help -> Preferences -> Interface.